-Dr. Gary’s Best Breed Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Dr. Gary’s Best Breed Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Best Breed Grain Free product line lists two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Best Breed Grain Free product line lists 3 dry dog foods.

-Best Breed Grain Free Salmon with Fruits and Vegetables was selected to represent both products in the line for this review.
+Dr. Gary’s Best Breed Grain Free Salmon recipe was selected to represent the other products in the line for this review.

 Dry Dog Food